-Does your institution have an application closing Yes X No

-Date

-Application closing date (fall) 1/1 1
+Application closing date (fall) Date 1/1

+Application slooning date (lall)

 Priority Date

+Yes No

-C15 Are first-time, first-year students accepted for terms other than the
+C15 Are first-time, first-year students accepted for terms other than the fall? , X

-C16 Notification to applicants of admission decision sent (fill in one only)
+C16 Notification to applicants of admission decision sen t (fill in one only)

+c (iiii iii ciric ciriy)

-On a rolling basis beginning (date):
+On a rolling basis beginning

-X By (date): 1-Apr
+X (date):

-Other:
+^ Other:

 C17 Reply policy for admitted applicants (fill in one only)

-X Must reply by (date): 1-May
+Χ Must reply by (date): 1-May

-No set date Must reply by May 1st or within weeks if notified thereafter Other:
+No set date

+Must reply by May 1st or within Other: weeks if notified thereafter

-Deadline for housing deposit (MMDD): Amount of housing deposit:
+Deadline for housing deposit (MMDD):

+Amount of housing deposit:

 Refundable if student does not enroll?

-Yes, in full Yes, in part No
+Yes, in full

+Yes, in part

+No

 C18 Deferred admission

-Yes No)
+Yes No

-Does your institution allow students to postpone enrollment after If yes, maximum period of postponeme 1 Year
+Does your institution allow students to postpone enrollr If yes, maximum period of postponement: nent after X

+yee, maximum pened et peetpenement

+1 Year

 C19 Early admission of high school students

-Yes No ,
+013 Larry admission of high school students Yes No

-Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high
+Does your institution allow high school students to enro ll as full-time, first- X

 C20 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)
+(In nitiated during 2006- -2007 cycle)

+Control of the contro

 C21-C22: Early Decision and Early Action Plans

 C21 Early Decision

-Yes No)
+Yes No

-Does your institution offer an early decision plan (an admission plan
+Does your institution offer an early decision plan (an admission plan that X

 If "yes," please complete the following:

-First or only early decision plan closing date First or only early decision plan notification date
+First or only early decision plan closing date

+First or only early decision plan notification date =

 Other early decision plan closing date

+Other early decision plan notification date

+For the Fall 2021 entering class:

+Number of early decision applications received by your institution

+Number of applicants admitted under early decision plan

+Please provide significant details about your early decision plan:

+C22 Early action

+Yes No

-For the Fall 2020 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action Yes No Do you have a nonbinding early action plan whereby students are If "yes," please complete the following: X Early action notification date 11/1 Early action notification date 12/16 - Yes No Is your early action plan a "restrictive" plan under which you limit Х
+Do you have a nonbinding early action plan whereby students are notified If "yes," please complete the following: Х

+Early action closing date

+11/1

+Early action notification date 12/16 -

+Yes No

+Is your early action plan a "restrictive" plan under which you limit students X INU

+13 your early action plan a restrictive plan under which you limit students ^ l